How much should I save in my emergency fund & where?

-Put your savings on autopilot: Set up an automatic savings plan to move a set amount of cash from checking to savings each month.
+- Put your savings on autopilot: Set up an automatic savings plan to move a set amount of cash from checking to savings each month.1

-Keep an eye on your checking account: Is there still money left over after paying the bills?
-If so, move some into savings, so you don’t spend it.
+- Keep an eye on your checking account: Is there still money left over after paying the bills?
+If so, you could move some into savings, so you don’t spend it.

 Where should you put your emergency fund?

 When it comes to where to keep your emergency fund, it might seem like a good idea to put it in a high-yield account, like a CD, or use it to buy stocks.
-But CDs require that you lock in the money for a set amount of time, so the cash won’t be available until the period ends.6 And if you invest your emergency fund and need to access it, you may have to sell the stocks at a loss.7
+But CDs typically require that you lock in the money for a set amount of time, so the cash may not be available until the period ends—at least not without a penalty.3 And if you invest your emergency fund and need to access it, you may have to sell the stocks at a loss.

 It may make sense to keep an emergency fund separate from other accounts, however, so you’re not tempted to dip into it.
-A savings account is a good option because you can access the cash whenever you need it.
-Some experts recommend using a Roth IRA as an emergency fund because the money can grow tax-free and can be accessed without penalty.7
+A savings account could be a good option.

-With some planning and determination, you can build an emergency fund you’ll be proud of.
+With some planning and determination, you can build an emergency fund.
 And once you have that stash, not only can it offer protection during tough times, but it can free you up to start saving for other goals.